snakeappletree/Portuguese-Man-o-War/README.md

 - -H: High count bucket value (default=100)
 - -i: Increment for bucket value (default=10)

+again like in case of count it is not reflecting accurately so I guess just know order is same as seen in readme for all modules. assume items that are not labeled like -item expect no prefix identifier. ex : the input file just type the file don't type "input_file" before it. again this is why I usually use my own parcers as I can make it work exactly as I want.
 ## Dump: Outputs all k-mer counts
 Arguments:
 - input_file: Input file containing k-mers and counts